- Visit Ireland's oldest national park in Killarney

 Day 4: Killarney National Park

-After breakfast, travel across the mountainous terrain separating the County of Cork and the Kingdom of Kerry to the town of Killarney, home to Ireland's oldest national park.
+After breakfast, travel across the mountainous terrain separating Cork and the Kingdom of Kerry to the town of Killarney, home to Ireland's oldest national park.
 Cyle or hike along the three lakes of Killarney, or get into the water on a boat cruise or kayaking tour.

 Day 5: Ring of Kerry Drive

-Today you drive the iconic Ring of Kerry, passing through towns and villages like Killarney, Killorglin, Glenbeigh, Caherciveen, Waterville, Caherdaniel, and Sneem.
-If time allows, you may even check out Valentia island.
+Today you will drive along the iconic Ring of Kerry, passing through towns and villages like Killarney, Killorglin, Glenbeigh, Caherciveen, Waterville, Caherdaniel, and Sneem.
+If time allows, you may even check out Valentia Island.

 Day 6: Dingle Peninsula & Slea Head

-Head all the way west today to explore the most westerly peninsula in Europe.
+Today, you'll explore Dingle Peninsula.
 Along the way, you will see the Gallarus Oratory, ancient beehive huts, the Blasket Islands, and much more.
 Your drive will end in the coastal town of Dingle.

 Day 7: Cliffs of Moher